 Physical evidence itself has certainly evolved over the years as technology advances.
 While articles, objects, records, and documents are still valid, the following list of electronic-based evidence is found more and more:

 - electronic records

 - audio recordings

 Because these items are more easily altered in our technology driven age, tampering with physical evidence charges can be a few ill-informed clicks away.
 It is best to contact an experienced criminal defense attorney if you're in a situation that involves physical evidence.

 Consequences for Tampering with Physical Evidence in Colorado

 In Arapahoe County, and throughout Colorado, tampering with physical evidence is a class 6 felony.
 This can include between 12 and 18 months in the Colorado Department of Corrections.
 Additionally, conviction may include up to a $100,000 fine.
 There is also a mandatory parole time period of 1 year.
 Not as severe as the class 4 felony Tampering With a Witness, altered physical evidence situations still require help from an aggressive defense attorney.

 Arapahoe County Lawyer | Physical Evidence

 It is essential that defendants in Tampering in Colorado exercise caution.
 Above all, never talk with police or provide statements to investigators.
 They will attempt to sabotage what you say and also use it against you in court.
 Secondly, exercise your right to remain silent.
-Finally, contact the best criminal defense attorneys in Arapahoe County at O'Malley and Sawyer and we will start working on a strong defense on your behalf.
+Finally, contact the best criminal defense attorneys in Arapahoe County at Sawyer Legal Group and we will start working on a strong defense on your behalf.